datadotworld/dw-redshift-connector/README.md

  the dataset owner would be `my-org`
  * `DW_DATASET_ID:` Dataset that will hold all of the Redshift data.
 In the example above, the dataset id would be `my-cool-dataset`.
- * `DW_DATASET_ID_ADMIN:` Dataset that will hold the Redshift configuration files and the logs.
+ * `DW_CONFIG_DATASET_ID:` Dataset that will hold the Redshift configuration files and the logs.
 Can be the same dataset as above.
  * `REDSHIFT_HOST:` Endpoint of the Redshift cluster
  * `REDSHIFT_PORT:` Port used to access the Redshift cluster